-Why is tyre tread important?
+Legal tyre tread

 How to check if a tyre is below the legal tread limit

-If you are worried about your tyre tread, we provide a free tyre check all of our Tyre Shopper fitting centres.
+If you are worried about your tyre tread, we provide a free tyre check at all of our Tyre Shopper fitting centres.

 Our trained technicians will carry out a full inspection of your tyres to check their general condition and ensure the tyre tread meets legal requirements.

-How To Check Your Tyre Tread Depth helps show how you can use a 20 pence coin to check whether your tyres are legal for the road.
+You may also be interested in the following article: How To Check Your Tyre Tread Depth helps show how you can use a 20-pence coin to check whether your tyres are legal for the road.